 Medical technology and device manufacturers are faced with many costly factors that go into warehousing their products.
-The burden of the overhead costs involved with leasing and managing a facility—utilities, insurance against loss or damage, inventory tracking, shipping coordination, payroll for personnel—can produce many inefficiencies.
-ICAT recommended outsourcing the client’s warehousing.
+The burden of the overhead costs involved with leasing and managing a facility—including utilities, insurance against loss or damage, inventory tracking, shipping coordination, and payroll for personnel—can produce many inefficiencies.
+When a medical technology customer approached ICAT regarding all the overhead costs they were facing, the ICAT team recommended outsourcing the client’s warehousing.

-In order to consolidate products, ICAT’s client had been shipping the acquired products to its warehouse location, costing approximately $115 per unit.
-Individual orders were then shipped from that warehouse to the customers—a method that was costly and lacked efficiency.
+In order to consolidate their products, the client had been shipping the acquired products to its warehouse location, costing approximately $115 per unit.
+Individual orders were then shipped from that warehouse to their customers—a method that was costly and lacked efficiency.

 The Drop-Ship Program at ICAT is ideal for growing companies with limited warehouse space.
-ICAT’s customer, the parent company of a large medical equipment manufacturer, took advantage of this program.
+ICAT’s client—the parent company of a large medical equipment manufacturer—took advantage of this program.

-The Drop-Ship Program offered the manufacturer a cost-effective and hassle-free way to fulfill orders, while eliminating the need for a warehousing facility and the overhead burdens that go with it.
-The parent company saved 25-45%, based on the ultimate location of the client, and the transit times were cut in half simply by having the medical products near production
+The Drop-Ship Program offered the customer a cost-effective and hassle-free way to fulfill orders, while eliminating the need for a warehousing facility and the overhead burdens that go with it.
+The parent company saved 25-45%, based on the ultimate location of the client, and the transit times were cut in half simply by having the medical products stored near the production site.

-ICAT was able to provide flexible solutions to meet the client’s needs, including proper pallets, labeling and documentation.
-To make the situation even more convenient, ICAT handled all of the inventory, tracking, billing and reporting for the company and warehoused all of their medical materials when they weren’t needed.
+ICAT was able to provide flexible solutions to meet the client’s needs, including proper pallets, labeling, and documentation.
+To make the situation even more convenient, ICAT handled all of the inventory, tracking, billing, and reporting for the company, and warehoused all their medical materials when they weren’t needed.